-Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship / post IDOIA ZENARRUTZABEITIA BELDARRAIN KUTXABANK, S.A.
-KUTXABANK, S.A.
-Ms Zenarrutzabeitia sits on the Board of Trustees of several voluntary social welfare entities (E.P.S.V.
-ZAINTZA E.P.S.V.
+Name or company name of related director or Name or company name of shareholder Company name of the group company Description of relationship / representative significant linked shareholder Significant shareholder post (E.P.S.V ZAINTZA E.P.S.V.
 HAZIA E.P.S.V GAUZATU) of BILBAO BIZKAIA KUTXA FUNDACIÓN BANCARIA.
-MANUEL DOMÍNGUEZ DE LA INDUMENTA PUERI, S.L.
-GLOBAL PORTFOLIO INVESTMENTS, SL Mr Domínguez de la Maza is a shareholder and board member of

-Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship / post INDUMENTA PUERI, SL and also the joint and several attorney-in-fact of that company and of GLOBAL PORTFOLIO INVESTMENTS, SL.
+MR. MANUEL DOMÍNGUEZ DE LA MAZA INDUMENTA PUERI, SL GLOBAL PORTFOLIO INVESTMENTS, SL Mr. Domínguez de la Maza is a shareholder and board member of INDUMENTA PUERI, SL and also the joint and several attorney-in-fact of that company and of GLOBAL PORTFOLIO INVESTMENTS, SL.

-several attorney-in-fact of that company and of GLOBAL PORTFOLIO

-INVESTMENTS, SL.

-A.7.
-530 and 531 of the Spanish Cor that may affect it, in accordance with the escribe them briefly and list the shareholders
+- A.7.
+Indicate whether the company has been notified of any shareholders' agreements that may affect it, in accordance with the provisions of Articles 530 and 531 of the Spanish Corporate Enterprises Act.
+If so, describe them briefly and list the shareholders bound by the agreement: - [] Yes [√] No

-[] Yes

-[\forall] No

-[7]

-Indicate whether the company is aware of any conce rted actions among its shareho olders.
+Indicate whether the company is aware of any concerted actions among its shareholders.
 If so, provide a brief description:

-[] Yes

-[v] No
+[] Yes [v] No

-If any of the aforement expressly: ntioned agreements or concerto ed actions have been amended or terminated during the year, indicate this
+If any of the aforementioned agreements or concerted actions have been amended or terminated during the year, indicate this expressly:

-A.8.
-Indicate whether any individual or company evercise s or may evercise control over the company in accordance with Article 5 of
+- A.8.
+Indicate whether any individual or company exercises or may exercise control over the company in accordance with Article 5 of the Securities Market Act.
+If so, identify them: - [] Yes [√] No

-Α.υ.
-Act.
-If so, identify them: 3 of may exercise control over the company in accordance with Article 3 of

-the securities warket Act.
-II 30, Identity them.

-[] Vaa

-[] Yes [√] No

-[V] NO

 A.9.
-Complete the following ng table with details of the com pany's treasury shares:
+Complete the following table with details of the company's treasury shares:

-At the close of the ye ar:
+At the close of the year:

-Number of Number of indirect Total % of]

-direct shares shares() share capital

-46,947 0.14

 Number of Number of indirect Total % of

 direct shares shares() share capital

-46,947 0.14
+43,318 0.13